 - First Four

-The first four is very similar to a trifecta, but in this case we are needing to find the first four runners across the line in correct order.
+The first four in horse racing is very similar to a trifecta, but in this case we are needing to find the first four runners across the line in correct order.

 Much like the trifecta, you can place a boxed first four where you can select the firt four across the line in any order.

 The first four dividend in most races is the highest paid dividend in any one race.

 It is worth noting that Australian horse betting sites have got minimum bet limit laws that govern them, with this something that punters pushed for for many years.

 In this section of our betting sites Australia guide we will run you through some commonly asked questions, so be sure to check below if you are have any queries.

 - Why don’t betting sites have sign up bonus offers anymore?